AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 In the optimized version, multiplication only runs while the internal `Multiply` signal is active.

 At the start of the operation, the input operands are copied into internal multiplier registers.
-During each cycle, the multiplier checks the low bit of the second operand.
+During each cycle, the multiplier checks the lowest bit of the second operand.
 If the bit is high, the shifted first operand is added into the 64-bit result.

 The operands are then shifted, and the cycle counter advances.